dimigourz/machine_learning_forex_trading/README.md

 ## Expansion & Future Work

-This bot is designed as a foundational tool, aimed at giving traders a starting point for algorithmic trading on OANDA's platform.
-While the bot incorporates a basic LGBM-based strategy, its framework is adaptable, allowing for easy integrations and modifications.
+I designed this bot as a learning project, focusing on algorithmic trading on OANDA's platform.
+While the bot utilizes a basic LGBM-based strategy, its architecture is flexible, making it suitable for further expansions and customizations.

 **Here's what we can do next:**

 - **Custom Strategies**: Dive into the codebase and add your unique trading strategies.
 Whether it's based on machine learning models, technical indicators, or other methodologies, the bot is designed to be flexible.

-- **Additional Features**: Consider integrating features like risk management tools, dynamic stop-loss settings, or even diversifying to trade on multiple currency pairs simultaneously.
+- **Additional Features**: Consider integrating features like risk management tools or dynamic stop-loss settings.

 - **Performance Monitoring**: Implement tracking metrics and logging mechanisms to closely monitor your bot's trading performance over time.